misto/website/gitpod/docs/self-hosted/latest/getting-started.md

 The first page will ask you to upload your Gitpod license.
 We provide a community license for free ([Download](https://raw.githubusercontent.com/gitpod-io/gitpod/main/install/licenses/Community.yaml)).
 To get an enterprise license, [fill out this form](/enterprise-license).

 After uploading the license, you will be forwarded to the config page.

+By default, Gitpod can install the components it needs itself.
+However you can also bring your own.
+See the [required component documentation](./required-components) for more details.